As Scotland’s environmental regulator, we monitor radioactive materials found at Dalgety Bay.

 The detection and removal of radioactive particles close to the surface of the land reduces the possibility of a member of the public coming into contact with these particles.
 However, we urge the public to continue to follow the advice on signs at the site – don’t remove anything from the beach and wash your hands upon leaving the area.

 The Dalgety Bay forum was set up in 2005 to provide a forum for communication between the various public agencies responsible for dealing with the radioactive contamination at Dalgety Bay and its health effects and the local community.
-It meets approximately four times a year and reports and minutes are published on our website.

 If you require any more information or advice about Dalgety Bay, please contact us.